BlocksTechnology/RF50-Klipper/README.md

         path: ~/RF50-Klipper
         origin: https://github.com/BlocksTechnology/RF50-Klipper.git
         managed_services: klipper
-        install_script: tools/pkglist.sh

-This permits updating the configuration files without needing to

 # Flash Octopus Pro

+    TODO: Need to make this section readable

 This file contains common pin mappings for the BigTreeTech Octopus and Octopus Pro boards.
 To use this config, start by identifying the micro-controller on the board - it may be an STM32F446, STM32F429, or an STM32H723.
 Select the appropriate micro-controller in "make menuconfig" and select "Enable low-level configuration options".
 For STM32F446 boards the firmware should be compiled with a "32KiB bootloader" and a "12MHz crystal" clock reference.
 For STM32F429 boards use a "32KiB bootloader" and an "8MHz crystal".
 For STM32H723 boards use a "128KiB bootloader" and a "25Mhz crystal".